-- Cargo barrier – these can be put to good use within your car to help secure unoccupied wheelchairs and scooters, and their accessories, in the back.
+These can be put to good use within your car to help secure unoccupied wheelchairs and scooters, and their accessories, in the back.
 This is especially the case for station wagons.
 It is important in case of an accident but also more generally, so the driver and passengers aren’t caught unawares while on the road.

 Usually strung across boot spaces, luggage nets can hold all sorts of smaller, lighter equipment and separate different types of luggage for easy access.
 Choose from hammock style or pocket nets made from material of different strengths and attach a cargo bar to hang them from if you don’t want to attach to the boot’s side, floor or bulkhead.

 There are many different in-car umbrella stands, such as a self-adhesive hanger for the inside of your car door or clip hooks for the roof of your boot.
 Or, you might hook a waterproof umbrella storage bag to the back of your headrest.
 There’s even a ‘Doorbrella’ (created by three Sydney dads) that attaches to your car window with a robust clip and one-click suction pad

-In many places you’ll take a road trip, the longer you travel the more likely you’ll be exposed to different weather.
+In many places, the longer you travel the more likely you’ll be exposed to different weather.
 By this we mean rain, wind, hail or otherwise unpleasant weather.
 Anything you can easily access before or soon after getting out of the car is a winner.

 Another essential – insurance

-Just as travel insurance is considered a necessity when you’re flying somewhere, insuring your vehicle and mobility equipment is crucial when road tripping (and for daily life too!).
+Just as travel insurance is considered a necessity when you’re flying somewhere, insuring your vehicle and mobility equipment is crucial when road tripping.
+Same goes for daily life too!

 Protecting the vehicle and mobility equipment that give you the freedom to travel will provide peace of mind that, should they get into an accident or break, you’ll be covered.

 Choose your insurance provider wisely.
 It’s always worth considering a specialist insurer like Blue Badge Insurance that has years of experience working with the needs of people with disabilities.
 Here’s what Blue Badge offers: